ICT Dissertation Award

 © Fraunhofer IEM

-This year's ICT Disseratation Award went to Johannes Späth from the Fraunhofer-Insitute for Mechatronic Systems Design IEM, who graduated summa cum laude from the University of Paderborn.
-His topic was „Synchronized Pushdown Systems for Pointer and Data-Flow Analysis“ under the guidance of Prof. Eric Bodden.
+This year's ICT Dissertation Award went to Johannes Späth from the Fraunhofer Institute for Mechatronics Design IEM, who passed his doctoral exam with the highest grade "summa cum laude".
+He completed his doctorate at the University of Paderborn on the topic of "Synchronized Pushdown Systems for Pointer and Data-Flow Analysis" under Prof. Eric Bodden.

-His dissertation deals with the development of efficient and precise data flow algorithms that help software developers detect errors in their code already during compilation.
-The algorithms reach high efficiency due to the analyses that run only on demand; instead of checking the entire program, only the relevant parts are analyzed.
-This way, results are delivered within seconds, and not hours as with conventional analysis algorithms.
-Additionallly, the algorithms are highly precise with an exceedingly low false-positive rate.
+His dissertation involves the development of efficient and accurate data-flow analysis algorithms.
+The algorithms help software developers to detect errors in their program code early, during compilation.
+The algorithms achieve efficiency through "on demand" analysis; instead of analyzing the entire software, only relevant parts of the software code are analyzed.
+Thus, results are delivered within seconds, instead of hours as with existing analysis algorithms.
+At the same time, the algorithms are highly precise with an extremely low false positive rate.

 The 2020 award winners, Julius Pfrommer from the Fraunhofer Institute of Optronics, System Technologies and Image Exploitation IOSB, André Homeyer from the Fraunhofer Institute for Digital Medicine MEVIS and Konstantin Böttinger from the Fraunhofer Institute for Applied and Integrated Security AISEC, were able to impress the jury with their work not only by achieving remarkable results, but also by enriching developments in highly topical research areas.